 The internet hasn’t killed off the mail-order catalog.
 Discover a list of popular mail order catalogs from direct-to-consumer clothing and home brands who are banking on physical snail-mail pieces as an analog way of standing out in the digital age.

 I would have bet that mail-order catalogs would have been a casualty of the internet age.
-Yet as Black Friday rolled around, my household was inundated with a stack of slick clothing and footwear catalogs from innovative clothing brands
+Yet as Black Friday rolls around each year, my household gets inundated with a stack of slick clothing, footwear, home goods and unique gift catalogs from longstanding popular retailers as well as digital native direct-to-consumer brands.

 It turns out that rumors of the death of the mail order catalog have been greatly exaggerated.